polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 ---
-title: "Experiment Groups"
+title: "Experiment Groups - Hyperparameters Optimization"
-sub_link: "experiment_groups"
+sub_link: "experiment-group-hyperparameters-optimization"
-meta_title: "Experiment Groups in Polyaxon - Core Concepts"
+meta_title: "Experiment Groups - Hyperparameters Optimization in Polyaxon - Core Concepts"
 meta_description: "An Experiment Group is an automatic and practical way to run a version of your model and data with different hyper parameters."
 tags:
     - concepts
     - polyaxon
     - experimentation
-    - experiment_groups
+    - experiment-groups
     - architecture
+    - experimentation
+    - hyperparams-optimization
 sidebar: "concepts"
 ---

 Assuming that you have already a [project](/concepts/projects/) created and initialized, and you uploaded your code consisting of a single file `train.py` that accepts 2 parameters